Shopify/theme-check/docs/api/json_check.md

     def on_file(file)
       file # an instance of `ThemeCheck::JsonFile`
-      file.content # the parsed JSON, as a Ruby object end end end
+      file.content # the parsed JSON, as a Ruby object, usually a Hash end end end